ae6rt/decap/build-container/README.md

 ## Base Build Container

-This is the base build container for Aftomato.
+This is the base build container for Decap.

 We believe users will build their own containers using this as a base, either retaining the entrypoint of the base or writing a new